-The practice was committed to seeing patients experiencing pain on the same day and kept two appointments free for same day appointments.
-The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Most patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.
+The practice was committed to seeing patients experiencing pain on the same day and kept one appointments free for same day appointments for each dentist on duty.
+Their answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.